miyako/Audit/README.md

 $eventsInMethod:=$forms.formMethodEvents($form)

 /*
-	find events that are checked form but not used in method */
+	find events that are activated in form but not used in method */

 var $notUsedInMethod : Collection